joshuaeckroth/csci221-website/lecture/arrays.markdown

 layout: default
 ---

+# Arrays

 Arrays are one way to store *many values of the same type in one variable*.
 An array can be of any (fixed) size.
 If an array is of size `n`, then the *elements* (values) of the array can be accessed with indices `0` through `n-1`.
 The memory "allocated" to an array is contiguous; you can think of each element sitting right next to its siblings somewhere in memory.

+## Examples

-Here is an example of how we create arrays, and give them their values:
+Here is an example of how we create arrays, and give them their
+values:

 ![Create an array](/images/array-1_0.png "Create an array")